 Conformance with UFARS includes the classification of revenues and expenditures into appropriate UFARS codes.
 UFARS revenue and expenditure codes consist of 17 digits organized into six dimensions.
 Chapter Ten of the UFARS Manual defines how the six dimensions may be combined into valid 17-digit codes for state reporting purposes.
+See

 - 1. Revenue and expenditure account codes that have been developed by school districts for their internal use must be linked (crosswalked) to the appropriate 17-digit UFARS codes.
 In some cases, the internal district code bears little resemblance to the UFARS code.
 The underlying UFARS codes, not the district codes, are used for automated reporting to the state. - 2.
-Audit procedures should be developed to ensure that revenues and expenditures have been recorded in the proper UFARS codes. - A. Such procedures must include tests of controls as identified in and where required by the American Institute of Certified Public Accountant's (AICPA) Statement of Auditing Standards (SAS) No. 110,1 Performing Audit Procedures in Response to Assessed Risks and Evaluating the Audit Evidence Obtained.
-The procedures developed should be in response to assessed risks identified pursuant to SAS No. 109:2 Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement.
-Sampling may be used to determine the reasonablness of recorded UFARS amounts and classifications based on examination of source documentation. - B. Such audit procedures may include the following: - Verify appropriate UFARS coding as part of a test of transactions (individual revenue and expenditure transactions). - Test linkage (crosswalk) of internal use account codes to the appropriate 17-digit UFARS codes. - Obtain "UFARS Chapter 10 Edit Report" and review for exceptions. - Verify appropriate UFARS coding as part of testing of revenue and expenditure account totals for the year.

-Other tests that are considered necessary.
+Audit procedures should be developed to ensure that revenues and expenditures have been recorded in the proper UFARS codes. - A. Such procedures must include tests of controls as identified in and where required by the American Institute of Certified Public Accountant's (AICPA) Statement of Auditing Standards Clarity, Section AU-C 330, Performing Audit Procedures in Response to Assessed Risks and Evaluating the Audit Evidence Obtained.
+The procedures developed should be in response to assessed risks identified pursuant to Section AU-C 315, Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement.
+Sampling may be used to determine the reasonableness of recorded UFARS amounts and classifications based on examination of source documentation. - B. Such audit procedures may include the following: - Verify appropriate UFARS coding as part of a test of transactions (individual revenue and expenditure transactions). - Test linkage (crosswalk) of internal use account codes to the appropriate 17-digit UFARS codes. - Review the "UFARS Turnaround Edit Report" for errors.
+(To access the report, select "Minnesota Funding Reports (MFR)" at http://w20.education.state.mn.us/MDEAnalytics/Data.jsp, then use the drop downs.) - Verify appropriate UFARS coding as part of testing of revenue and expenditure account totals for the year. - Other tests that are considered necessary.